-1. Qualitative disclosures The impact of adverse movements in interest rates on financials is referred interest rate risk.
-For banking book, interest rate risk arises through mismate re-pricing of interest rate sensitive assets (RSA), rate sensitive liabilities (RS rate sensitive off-balance sheet items.
-As interest rate risk can impact be Interest Income (NII) and Economic value of capital, it is assessed and mater from both earnings and economic value perspective. a) Earnings perspective: Analyses the impact on Bank's Net Interest I (NII) in the short term through traditional gap analysis. b) Economic perspective: Analyses the impact on the Net-worth of battor re-pricing of assets, liabilities and off-balance sheet items to duration gap analysis.
-The Bank classifies an asset/liability as rate sensitive if: Within the time interval under consideration, there is a cash flow The interest rate resets / reprices contractually during the interval RBI changes the interest rates in cases where interest rates administered.
+1. Qualitative disclosures

+The impact of adverse movements in interest rates on financials is referred to as interest rate risk.
+For banking book, interest rate risk arises through mismatches in re-pricing of interest rate sensitive assets (RSA), rate sensitive liabilities (RSL) and rate sensitive off-balance sheet items.
+As interest rate risk can impact both Net Interest Income (NII) and Economic value of capital, it is assessed and managed from both earnings and economic value perspective.

+- a) Earnings perspective: Analyses the impact on Bank's Net Interest Income (NII) in the short term through traditional gap analysis. - b) Economic perspective: Analyses the impact on the Net-worth of bank due to re-pricing of assets, liabilities and off-balance sheet items through duration gap analysis.

+The Bank classifies an asset/liability as rate sensitive if:

+- Within the time interval under consideration, there is a cash flow - The interest rate resets / reprices contractually during the interval - RBI changes the interest rates in cases where interest rates are administered.

 Rate sensitive assets and liabilities are grouped under various time buckets prescribed by RBI for interest rate sensitivity statement and bucket wise modified duration is computed using the suggested common maturity, coupon and yield parameters.

 Core portion of non-maturing deposits (Current Account and Saving Account) is bucketed in "over 1 year - 3 year" based on the behavioural analysis.
 Non-rate sensitive liabilities and assets primarily comprise of capital, reserves and surplus, other liabilities, cash and balances with RBI, current account balances with banks, fixed assets and other assets.

 IRRBB is assessed on a monthly basis and monitored by ALCO, both under earnings and economic value perspectives.

-2. Quantitative disclosures - Impact of interest rate risk (Amount in ₹ Mn Total Book Banking Book 2.1 Earnings perspective (Traditional Gap Analysis) Earnings at Risk (EaR) - impact for one year due to Uniform 1% increase in interest rate - - Uniform 1% decrease in interest rate 2413.81 1973.81 2.2 Economic value perspective - percentage and 1.17% 0.17% quantum of decrease in market value of equity on account of 1% uniform increase in interest rate 1420.20 206.35
+2 Quantitative disclosures - Impact of in risk rate (Amount in ₹ Mn.)
+Total Book Banking Book 2.1 Earnings perspective (Traditional Gap Analysis) Earnings at Risk (EaR) - impact for one year due to Uniform 1% increase in interest rate - - Uniform 1% decrease in interest rate 2820.67 2586.45 Economic value perspective - 0.90% 0.07% 2.2 percentage and quantum of decrease in market value of equity on account of 1% uniform increase in interest rate 1119.61 87.29